Skip to main content

 Location: New Haven, CT

-Location: Yale University resides in the small city of New Haven, Connecticut, less than two hours away from New York City.
-While New Haven offers opportunities for social, cultural, and professional activities, most of the action for Yalies takes place on the university’s beautiful campus, famous for its gothic architecture.
+Location: Yale University is located in the small city of New Haven, Connecticut, less than two hours from New York City.
+While New Haven offers opportunities for social, cultural, and professional activities, most of the action for Yalies takes place on the university’s beautiful campus, famous for its Gothic architecture.

 How to Get Accepted to an Ivy League School

-While all of the Ivy League schools are highly selective, your profile may be a slightly better fit at one versus another.
-If you have two schools that you’re interested in, and want to know where you’re more likely to be accepted, CollegeVine’s free chancing engine is a great resource.
-It factors in every aspect of your profile, including your grades, extracurriculars, test scores if you have them, and so on.
+All of the Ivy League schools are highly selective; however, your profile may be a slightly better fit at one versus another.
+If you’re interested in two schools and want to know where you’re more likely to be accepted, CollegeVine’s free chancing engine is a great resource.
+It calculates every aspect of your profile, including your grades, extracurricular activities, test scores, if you have them, and so on.
 You can also adjust various factors to see how your chances of admission could change based on, say, a higher SAT score.

-Or, if you’ve already decided which Ivy, or Ivies, you want to apply to, maybe you’re looking for help polishing your essays, to ensure your application is as competitive as possible.
+Or, maybe you’ve already decided which Ivy, or Ivies, you want to apply to, and you’re looking for help polishing your essays.
 That’s why we created our free Peer Essay Review tool, where you can get a free review of your essay from another student.
-You can also improve your own writing skills by reviewing other students’ essays.
+You can also improve your writing skills by reviewing other students’ essays.

 Short Bio